North Carolina

 Logging Applications: State officials ask that drives maintain a log of which staff were responsible for which voter registration forms.
 Logs are requested to include the name of the person assigned to a batch and contact information to include a phone number, mailing address, and email.

 Submitting Applications: The State Board of Elections indicates drives must submit forms within 5 days or by the voter registration deadline (25 days before an election), whichever comes first.
-Individual voters may register online with a valid NC Driver’s License No. or DMV-issued ID No., but electronic signatures from non-government entities are not accepted.
-SBE requests that completed forms be submitted directly to the county office.
+Individual voters may register online with a valid NC Driver’s License No. or DMV-issued ID No., but electronically captured signatures on registration forms including those generated by computer programs of third party groups are not accepted, except as provided by law for military and overseas voters.
+SBE requests that all applications – completed, incomplete and unused forms – be submitted directly to the county office.
 Find your county office here: vt.ncsbe.gov/BOEInfo

 Applications satisfy the registration deadline if: